coni2k/PlantUML/README.md

 * If a `function` has no return value, I had to change it to a `procedure` throughout the examples.

-* I created the examples of the following diagrams but didn't test the results:
-  * 19.11 Logging
-  * 19.12 Memory dump

 ## Contact

 If you have any feedback, feel free to reach me on [Twitter](https://twitter.com/coni2k) or [LinkedIn](https://www.linkedin.com/in/serkanholat/).